decagondev/doctor-on-call/README.md

-# React TypeScript Vite ShadCN Tailwind 4 Starter
+# Doctor On Call - Secure Online Medical Consultation Platform

-A modern, production-ready starter template for building React applications with TypeScript, Vite, ShadCN UI, and Tailwind CSS 4.
-Designed with SOLID principles, modular architecture, and easy customization in mind.
+A secure, user-friendly web platform that enables patients (clients) to discover, book, and conduct video consultations with verified doctors (consultants).
+Built with React 19, TypeScript, Vite, Firebase, and Jitsi Meet.
+Designed with SOLID principles, modular architecture, and security best practices.

 ## ✨ Features